Cardboard Forts + Doughnuts: A Homegrown Birthday Party

 Step 4: Order the Favors

-I have a bit of an aversion to the bag of favor trinkets, and I love to give guests one item that they may keep and enjoy beyond the party day/week.
+I have a bit of an aversion to the bag of favor trinkets.
+Instead, I prefer to give guests one item that they may keep and enjoy beyond the party day/week.
 For this party, I found inexpensive waist aprons (tool belts!) and ordered patches with the guests’ names on them.
 Inspired by the patches on “Making It”, I ordered name patches and merit patches for each team after they completed their forts.
 The kids wore their tool belts during the party and seemed genuinely excited to have earned patches after fort building.

 Step 5: Time to Play